-The military macaw was listed in CITES Appendix II, effective June 6, 1981, and was transferred to CITES Appendix I, effective October 21, 1987.
+The military macaw was listed in CITES Appendix II, effective June 6, 1981, and was transferred to CITES Appendix I, effective October 22, 1987.
 Most of the international trade in military macaw specimens consists of live birds.
-Data obtained from the United Nations Environment Programme-World Conservation Monitoring Center (UNEP-WCMC) CITES Trade Database show that during the nearly $6\frac{1}{2}$ years that the military macaw was listed in Appendix II, a total of 1,034 military macaw specimens were reported to UNEP-WCMC as (gross) exports.
+Data obtained from the United Nations Environment Programme-World Conservation Monitoring Center (UNEP-WCMC) CITES Trade Database show that, during the nearly 6 1⁄2 years that the military macaw was listed in Appendix II, a total of 1,034 military macaw specimens were reported to UNEP-WCMC as (gross) exports.
 Of those 1,034 specimens, 1,019 were live birds and 15 were feathers.
 In analyzing these data, it appears that several records may be over-counts due to slight differences in the manner in which the importing and exporting countries reported their trade.
 It is likely that the actual number of military macaw specimens in international trade during this period was 973, including 958 live birds and 15 feathers.
 Fourteen of the live birds were captive-bred, and the others were reported with the source unknown.
 Exports from range countries included: 364 live birds from Bolivia; 320 from Mexico; 11 from Ecuador; 4 from Venezuela; and 1 from Argentina.

-During the more than 22 years following the transfer to Appendix I (October 21, 1987 through December 31, 2009, the last year for which complete data are available), the UNEP-WCMC database shows a total of 1,523 military macaw specimens as (gross) exports, including 1,226 live birds, 190 scientific specimens, 105 feathers, 1 body, and 1 trophy (UNEP-WCMC trade database, accessed July 12, 2011).
+During the more than 25 years following the transfer to Appendix I (October 22, 1987 through December 31, 2012, the last year for which complete data were available at the time the following numbers were compiled, the UNEP-WCMC database shows a total of 1,894 military macaw specimens as (gross) exports, including 1,455 live birds, 224 scientific specimens, 213 feathers, 1 body, and 1 trophy (UNEP-WCMC trade database, accessed May 20, 2014).
 As noted above, it appears that some records may be over-counts due to differences in the manner in which the importing and exporting countries reported their trade.
-It is likely that the actual number of live military macaws in international trade during the 22-year period was 1,119.
-Of those 1,119 birds, 840 were captive-bred or captive-born, and 119 were reported as wild.
+It is likely that the actual number of live military macaws in international trade during the 25-year period was 1,301.
+Of those 1,301 birds, 1,022 were captive-bred or captive-born, and 119 were reported as wild.
 The source of the remaining live birds is unknown.
 Exports from range countries included: 54 live birds from Mexico; 10 from Argentina; 4 from Venezuela; 2 from Colombia; and 1 from Peru.
 Annual quantities exported ranged from a low of 14 live birds during 2006, to 122 live birds (including 80 exported from South Africa) in 2009.
 Since 2004, none of the exports from range countries has been reported as wild origin.